Goodnight77/qdrant/README.md

 To address the limitations of vector embeddings when searching for specific keywords, Qdrant introduces support for sparse vectors in addition to the regular dense ones.

-Sparse vectors can be viewed as an generalization of BM25 or TF-IDF ranking.
+Sparse vectors can be viewed as a generalization of BM25 or TF-IDF ranking.
 They enable you to harness the capabilities of transformer-based neural networks to weigh individual tokens effectively.

 ### Vector Quantization and On-Disk Storage